Sonic World Building

 Professional SFX Library

 Visuals make the video; audio makes the feeling.
 A horror movie without sound is a comedy.
-Bring the power of a 'Foley Stage' to your browser to layer, mix, and pan thousands of professional sound effects.
+A comedy without sound is awkward.
+FlowVideo AI's Video Sound Effects Editor brings the power of a 'Foley Stage' to your browser, allowing you to layer, mix, and pan thousands of professional sound effects to create immersive soundscapes.

 Trusted by creative teams at